What is 2/40000? Understanding Fractions and Their Applications

 -

 Scientific Measurements: In fields like chemistry and physics, extremely precise measurements often involve extremely small fractions.
-For instance, measuring minute concentrations of substances might result in values represented by fractions like 2/40000.
+Take this case: measuring minute concentrations of substances might result in values represented by fractions like 2/40000.

 -